tobo-123/smart-home-pixel-display/README.md

 4. Create a self-signed certificate and key with OpenSSL by using the command: openssl req -x509 -nodes -days 9999 -newkey rsa:2048 -keyout client-key.pem -out client-cert.pem
 5. Open the progam code with Arduino IDE.
 Open the client-key.pem and client-cert.pem files with notepad and copy the text in the corresponding sections of the program code.
 Also put in your WIFI name, WIFI password, BSH system password and BSH controller IP as well as the your OpenWeatherMap API key, city and country code.
 The BSH system password needs to be coded in Base64, there are many encoders online to do this for you (e.g., https://www.base64encode.org)
 6. Check if all necessary libraries are installed in Arduino IDE.
 Connect the ESP with your computer via USB cable and upload and run the program code.
-7. During first start-up, the display needs to be registered at the Bosch smart home system: Just press the button on your Bosch controller, when you see the yellow pixel area of the display flashing 4 times.
-The middle and right LED of your controller should flash now.
+7. During first start-up, the display starts in register mode: Just press the button on your Bosch controller, when you see the yellow pixel area of the display flashing 4 times.
 Check in BSH app if "OSS Pixel Display" occurs at system -> mobil devices.
 If yes, the display is registered now.
 If not, check your Bosch system password and Bosch controller IP.
 8. Wait until the ESP reboots automatically.
 If everything works, it shows the current weather.
-Open the webpage smarthome.local/config in a browser.
-Put in the names of the user defined states of your BSH app, the corresponding pixel area to indicate the state, flashing and buzzer mode.
+Open the webpage http://smartdisplay.local in a browser and click on config.
+Put in the names of the user defined states of your BSH app, the corresponding pixel area number to indicate the state, flashing and buzzer mode.
 You can also add a "special function".
-Available at the moment: display_off, brightness_high and sonos_off.
+Available at the moment: display_off, brightness_high(value), sonos_off(IP), sonos_play(IP) and PC_execute(Name_of_PC|command|parameters)
 9. Remove the display from your PC and use it where you want.
 WIFI reception is needed ;)

 ### Wiring: